 You can also allow all IPs or specified IPs (IP ranges) based on your actual needs so as to configure IP sources that can access TencentDB for MySQL through CVM.

 Specified IP: enter the specified IPs or IP ranges

 Step 3.
 Configure a security group

 A security group is an instance-level firewall provided by Tencent Cloud for controlling inbound traffic of TencentDB.
 You can associate a security group with an instance when purchasing it or later in the console.

 Currently, security groups can be configured only for TencentDB for MySQL instances in VPC.

-- On the Security Group tab, click Configure Security Group.
+- Select the Security Group tab and click Configure Security Group.

 - In the pop-up dialog box, select the security group to be bound and click OK.

 Security Group Rule Import

 - On the Security Group page, click the ID/name of the target security group.